vincenzo2202/Backend_tatto-studio_API_DB/README.md

                "id": 60
             }
         ```
-         - Auth: `Introduce el token para borrar la cita`
+         - Auth: `Enter the token to delete the appointment.`

     - GET ALL APPOINTMENTS BY USER

             GET http://localhost:4000/appointment/getAllAppointment?skip=10&page=1

-         - Auth: `Introduce el token para obtener la cita`
+         - Auth: `Enter the token to retrieve the appointments.`

     - GET ALL APPOINTMENTS BY WORKER

             GET http://localhost:4000/appointment/getAllArtist?skip=5&page=1

-         - Auth: `Introduce el token para obtener la cita`
+         - Auth: `Enter the token to get the appointments.`

     - APPOINTMENT DETAIL